Install report design templates

-This article introduces a new set of developer tools that take the form of report designs for several core business documents in the application suite.
+This topic introduces a new set of developer tools that take the form of report designs for several core business documents in the application suite.
 These report designs have been re-imagined so that flexible branding in the header and footer is rendered for publicly facing documents when transactions are generated in Microsoft Dynamics 365 for Finance and Operations.
 The following illustration shows how a legacy design for a sales invoice differs from a modern sales invoice.

 Why aren't these designs the default designs for the application suite reports?

 There are two primary reasons why we are maintaining the legacy solutions for Finance and Operations:

 - Modern designs don't include code.
 Although the legacy solutions use embedded Microsoft Visual Basic (VB) code to recognize configuration keys and honor regulatory requirements that vary by region, the modern designs offer much less flexibility.
 The benefit of a simple design that has minimal code behind it comes at the expense of reusability across regions.